 Method 2: Using a No-Code Tool for Moving Data from MySQL on Amazon RDS to Snowflake

-Hevo Data, a popular no-code ETL tool, can help you connect MySQL on Amazon RDS to Snowflake.
+Hevo helps you connect MySQL on Amazon RDS to Snowflake.
 It enables you to extract, transform, and load data to your preferred destination, all in near real-time.

 Here are the steps for MySQL on Amazon RDS to Snowflake integration with Hevo Data: